Most Boxerdoodle dog owners would definitely agree that this mixed breed dog is one of the cutest and most adorable dogs in the world.

 With mixed breed dogs, it is often difficult to predict which parent breed a puppy will look like.

-But with the Boxer and the standard Poodle in the mix, you can bet that your Boxer cross Poodle will be a small or a medium sized dog.
+But with the Boxer and the standard Poodle in the mix, you can bet that your Boxer cross Poodle will be a medium or a large sized dog.

 What Does a Boxerdoodle Look Like?

-Boxer X Poodle puppies usually have many different looks and it can be difficult to specify one or even to determine what your pup will look like when full grown.
+Boxer Poodle mix puppies usually have many different looks and it can be difficult to specify one or even to determine what your pup will look like when full grown.

 The Boxerdoodle will usually inherit the curly/waxy hair of his Poodle parent, but he can also acquire the short and smooth coat of the Boxer.